ronkow/solr-learning-to-rank/README.md

 This repository contains the following code:
 - creating model datasets (feature value extraction by Solr)
 - converting LambdaMART models to JSON
-- uploading data, feature definitions, and model to Solr
+- uploading data, feature definitions, and models to Solr
 - grammar website (quizzes and search system only)
 - setup of search system (database search and Solr search)